 However, in cases where this filtration process is not functioning correctly urea can be expelled on the breath.
 When it mixes with saliva in the mouth urea is turned into ammonia.
 This produces what is scientifically known as “uremic fetor” – or “ammonia breath” (1).
 This may, on occasion, be accompanied by a bitter or metallic taste in the mouth.

-As might be imagined, one of the most common causes of ammonia breath is therefore decreased kidney function.
-Due to the potential seriousness of this condition it is therefore advised that anyone suffering from ammonia breath should see their doctor to rule out kidney-related issues.
+Needless to say, one of the most common causes of ammonia breath is, therefore, decreased kidney function.
+Due to the potential seriousness of this condition it is, therefore, advised that anyone suffering from ammonia breath should see their doctor to rule out kidney-related issues.

 Low Blood Pressure